 A personal loan usually has a fixed interest rate and is not backed by collateral.
 You can use the money for any purpose you choose.

 This is a fee a borrower pays if he pays a loan off early.
-Most personal loans don’t include prepayment penalties, but read the fine print carefully.
-You don’t not want to pay extra to pay your loan off early.
+Most personal loans don’t include prepayment penalties but read the fine print carefully.
+You don’t want to pay extra to pay your loan off early.